mmaitre314/vscode-aci/README.md

 To have VSCode Extensions auto-installed during deployment, fill-in the 'Vscode Extensions' field of the deployment with a JSON array of extension IDs.
 For instance:
 - For Python: `[ "ms-python.python", "ms-toolsai.jupyter", "github.copilot-chat" ]`
 - For Bicep: `[ "ms-azuretools.vscode-bicep", "github.copilot-chat" ]`

+### Container Initialization Command

+To run some extra shell commands during container initialization (e.g. `apt install git-all` to install Git if missing from the image), fill-in the 'Init Command' field.

 ### Container Size